Gravitational Waves

 P6 learners conduct an experiment to find out if mass impacts how quickly object fall due to gravity.

-Over eight sessions, the learners are:
+Over eight sessions, the learners:

-• Working alongside researchers,
+• Worked alongside researchers,

-• Reinterpreting existing gravitational wave dances,
+• Reinterpreted existing gravitational wave dances,

-• Creating their own complementary dance,
+• Created their own complementary ceilidh dance,

 Funded by Institute of Physics Scotland and Science and Technology Facilities Council, this project builds on the STEM in the Gorbals initiative and shows what happens when physics meets culture, creativity and community.